awsdocs/aws-direct-connect-user-guide/doc_source/create-connection.md

 After AWS has processed your connection request, you can download the LOA\-CFA\.

+If you need to change the LOA\-CFA after it has been created \(for example, you need to change the ports\), contact AWS Support\.

 **To download the LOA\-CFA**

 1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/v2/home](https://console.aws.amazon.com/directconnect/v2/home)\.